College of God's Gift: 1995 reconstitution

 Alleyn's College, the reconstituted form of the charitable foundation set up in 1619, continued to own and manages the ancient Manor of Dulwich in south London and also to manage the foundation schools of Dulwich College, Alleyn's School and James Allen's Girls' School.
 Although inextricably associated with these schools, it was a distinct entity.

 In 1995, a major reorganisation by the trustees and the Charity Commission resulted in the varied component parts of Alleyn's College being separately constituted as independent registered charities.

 Leadership

-Until the 1857 Act, the leader of the college were known as "Masters".
-The 1857 Act created a Board of Governors, and the 1882 Scheme split these in two:
+Until the 1857 act, the leaders of the college were known as "masters".
+The 1857 act created a board of governors, and the 1882 scheme split these in two: